monogon-dev/monogon/README.md

 This repository is compatible with the IntelliJ Bazel plugin.
 All commands run inside the container, and necessary paths are mapped into the container.

-We check the entire .ijwb project directory into the repository, which requires everyone to use the latest version of both IntelliJ and the Bazel plugin, but eliminates manual setup steps.

 The following steps are necessary:

-- Install Google's official Bazel plugin in IntelliJ.
+- Install Google's [Bazel plugin](https://plugins.jetbrains.com/plugin/8609-bazel) in IntelliJ.

-- Add the absolute path to your ~/.cache/bazel-nxt folder to your idea64.vmoptions (Help → Edit Custom VM Options) and restart IntelliJ:
+- Add the absolute path to your `~/.cache/bazel-nxt` folder to your `idea64.vmoptions` (Help → Edit Custom VM Options) and restart IntelliJ:

   `-Dbazel.bep.path=/home/leopold/.cache/bazel-nxt`

-- Set "*Bazel Binary Location*" in Other Settings → Bazel Settings to the absolute path of scripts/bin/bazel.
+- Set "*Bazel Binary Location*" in Other Settings → Bazel Settings to the absolute path of `scripts/bin/bazel`.
   This is a wrapper that will execute Bazel inside the container.

-- Open the `.ijwb` folder as IntelliJ project.

-- Disable Vgo support for the project.

-- Run a non-incremental sync in IntelliJ

-The plugin will automatically resolve paths for generated files.

-If you do not use IntelliJ, you need to use the scripts/bazel_copy_generated_for_ide.sh script to copy files locally.
+- Use _File → Import Bazel project_... to create a new project from `.bazelproject`.

+After running the first sync, everything should now resolve in the IDE, including generated code.